 - Sperm Cryopreservation

-- Intrauterine Insemination with intimate partner or donor sperm
+- Intrauterine Insemination with an intimate partner or donor sperm

 WHO 5th Edition Normal Values